dragonflyoss/d7y.io/docs/setup/runtime/containerd/mirror.md

 ---
 id: containerd-mirror
-title: Use dfget daemon for containerd
+title: Mirror mode
 slug: /setup/runtime/containerd/mirror
 ---

+Use dfget daemon for containerd

 From v1.1.0, Containerd supports registry mirrors, we can configure Containerd via this feature for HA.